yiruyang2025/yiruyang2025.github.io/_posts/2025-05-01-Benchmarks for Voice Models Post-training.md

 ---

 Welcome ✨!
-This one is actually a little bit difficult for me to write, with aging, my short-term memory is no longer as good as it used to be :).<br><br>
+This one is actually a little bit difficult for me to write, with aging, my short-term memory is no longer as good as it used to be :)<br><br>

 # 1.Introduction<br><br>

-We'll discuss the main benchmarking metrics used in current industry practice.<br><br><br><br>
+Let's discuss the main benchmarking metrics used in current industry practice.<br><br><br><br>

 # 2. Recent Benchmark Frameworks